nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 ### [Self-Organising Team §17](https://sites.google.com/a/scrumplop.org/published-patterns/product-organization-pattern-language/development-team/self-organizing-team)
 - Specialized skills can't accomplish work without coordination.
 Therefore, the Development Team organizes itself to get its work Done.
 ---
-### Usagee of organisation patterns
-Patterns provide an incremental path to organizational improvement:

-- Find the weakest part of your organization
-- Find a pattern that is likely to strengthen it
-- Apply the pattern
-- Measure the improvement or degradation
-- If the pattern improved things, go to step 1 and find the next improvement; otherwise, undo the pattern and try an alternative.
----
 ## Productivity
 ---